CallumPank/comp150-cpd/README.md

 Week 10

-For COMP 110 we were introduced to C++ which seemed difficult because of the small changes that made it different to python and how we had to prepare them.
+For COMP 110 we were introduced to C++ which seemed difficult because of the slight changes that made it different to python and how we had to prepare them.
 But after looking further into C++ it does not seem much more difficult.

 For COMP 150 we had an academic peer review, my essay had lots of flaws because I decided to change my question at the last moment, this meant my draft was not as good as it could've been.